jordicollmarin/RickAndMorty/README.md

 * Add a UI test using `testTag` from Compose to check that the 'end of episodes' message is shown at the end of the list of Episodes when all have been loaded.
 * Add a UI tests using `testTag` from Compose to check the error and loading states for the `EpisodesListScreen` and `CharacterDetailsScreen`.
 * Add a UI test using `testTag` from Compose to check that the Character information shows when loading the `CharacterDetailsScreen`.
-* Add a timestamp to show the last time the list was refreshed.

 ## Installation
 Clone this repository and import into **Android Studio**